ScriptsOfTribute/ScriptsOfTribute-Core/README.md

 5. [Optional] Add logs
 To add logs to your bot, call the method `Log` with a string that you want to put in your log.
 Logs can be shown in the GUI during play.

-6. Compile your bot
+6. Compile your bot: \
-Just run `dotnet build` in `ScriptsOfTribute-Core\Bots` folder.
-A `Bots.dll` file should be created in the folder - you can use it to test your bot by copying that to the `GameRunner` folder, where you can test your bot against our sample bots or your other bots.
+In case you use our engine through `dll` file just compile your project as library, but if you work inside the reposity just run `dotnet build` in `ScriptsOfTribute-Core\Bots` folder.
+Created `dll` file is now ready to use either by GameRunner or GUI app.

 ## External Language